Ajax (1913 automobile)

 The Ajax was a French automobile built by the American Briscoe brothers, Benjamin and Frank, between 1913 and 1919.
-Originally built in Neuilly, it was a 12hp cyclecar with 980 cc 4-cylinder engine with friction drive.
+Originally built in Neuilly, it was a 12 hp cyclecar with 980 cc 4-cylinder engine with friction drive.
 It sold for £78.

 Production continued after the brothers returned to the United States where they built the Argo car, which was similar to the Ajax, differing in the inclusion of a more conventional transmission.